 There are three major parts to "GCN/TAN": Notices, Circulars, and Reports.

-(1) The Notices part distributes GRB/Transient position messages via email or sockets in real-time (Swift, Fermi, AGILE, INTEGRAL, etc).
+(1) The Notices part distributes GRB/Transient position messages via email or sockets in real-time (LIGO/Virgo, Swift, Fermi, AGILE, INTEGRAL, and others).

 (2) The Circulars part distributes prose-style messages about optical/radio/x-ray/gamma-ray follow-up observations via email.

-The Notices and Circulars/Reports distribution lists are separate because of
+The Notices and Circulars distribution lists are separate because of

 the different needs of the users and the requirements of the system.